KutayAkalin/mef03g-spo-R-ify/Project Proposal.md

   There will be twelwe pre-defined *musical horoscope signs* (made-up according to the mood attributes of the playlists), and their definitions to be returned to the user as the output of the app along with their mood analysis plots.

+## Summary
+ Spotifyr package, returns us variables such as, tempo, duration, key of the songs and Spotify's audio analysis features including danceability, acousticness,energy, insturmentalness, liveness.
+We are planning to create new concepts like 'Musical Horoscope' with the help of the Spotify's audio analysis variables and feature ggplot graphs that visualise the analysis data.
+Briefly,with the help of Spotifyr and Shiny packages, we intend to write a Shiny app, where user enters his/her playlist id, and as an output, the Shiny app presents musical anaylsis of the content, including concepts like 'Musical Horoscope','Emotional Attributes of the playlists'.